 Gnosticism is another form of super-spirituality.
 Whenever there is an emphasis on mysticism in the church and receiving understanding through special revelations, there is a danger of Gnosticism.

 Other danger signs are: exclusiveness - claiming that your particular group is the only group with God's blessing, an emphasis on man's work in salvation rather than on the work of the cross, describing God as both male and female, sin being blamed on man's environment and circumstances, a tendency towards secrecy, and a dualistic separation of the spiritual from the physical.

-Within the modern New Age movement, there is an increasing interest in gnostic writings.
-There are great similarities between the two.
-These include syncretism - particularly the absorption of ideas from eastern mysticism, claiming that there are many ways to God not just Jesus, a distortion and misunderstanding of Christianity, the use of Christian terminologies but with a different meaning, teaching that salvation means self-discovery or of the god within you, a denial of the problem of sin, and a dualistic world-view.
+In modern secular thinking, there is an increasing interest in Gnostic writings, with a tendency towards syncretism, particularly the absorption of ideas from eastern mysticism, claiming that there are many ways to God not just through Jesus.
+This leads to a distortion and misunderstanding of Christianity, the use of Christian terminologies but with a different meaning, teaching that salvation means self-discovery or of the god within you, a denial of the problem of sin, and a dualistic world-view.

 Barclay, William, The Letters of John and Jude.
 The Daily Study Bible.
 St Andrew’s Press, Edinburgh 1976.

 Burge, G.M.
 John, Letters of, in Dictionary of the Later New Testament and its Developments. ed.
 Martin & Davids, IVP Leicester 1997

 Scholer, D.M.
 Gnosis, Gnosticism, in Dictionary of the Later New Testament and its Developments. ed.
 Martin & Davids, IVP Leicester 1997